-Essays earning a score of 8 effectively develop a position on the effects of advertising.
-They support the position by successfully synthesizing at least three of the sources.
-The argument is convincing, and the sources effectively support the student's position.
+Essays earning a score of 8 effectively develop a position on whether or not there should be specific texts that all students of high school English must read.
+They support their position by successfully synthesizing at least three of the sources.
+The argument is convincing, and the student uses the sources effectively to develop a position.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 fit the description of 6 essays but are distinguished by more complete or more purposeful argumentation and synthesis of sources, or a more mature prose style.
+7 Essays earning a score of 7 fit the description of 6 essays but are distinguished by more complete or more purposeful argumentation and synthesis of sources or a more mature prose style.